quentin-leboutet/openevolve/README.md

       - "Let's enhance this code:"
       - "Time to optimize:"
       - "Improving the algorithm:"
+    improvement_suggestion:
+      - "Here's how we could improve this code:"
+      - "I suggest the following improvements:"
+      - "We can enhance this code by:"
 ```

+**How it works:** Place `{greeting}` or `{improvement_suggestion}` placeholders in your templates, and OpenEvolve will randomly choose from the variations for each generation, adding diversity to prompts.

 See [prompt examples](examples/llm_prompt_optimization/templates/) for complete template customization.